qnoid/QNDAnimations/README.md

 # Introduction
-This is an implementation of a UIView that introduces the idea of "rewinding", "toggling" and "forwarding" in animations.
+An API that introduces the idea of "rewinding", "toggling" and "forwarding" in UIView animations.

 [Discussion][3]